 - No Claims or Prior Authorizations

 In-office dental membership plans are designed so the dental practice gets paid directly.
-Because the plan is offered through the practice and not insurance, there is no need for prior authorizations, and it isn’t necessary to submit insurance claims and wait for them to be processed—and potentially denied.
+Because the practice offers the plan not an insurance company, there is no need for prior authorizations or claims to be processed—and potentially denied.

 - Fewer “Emergency” Visits